vanHeemstraSystems/metalsmith-d2iq/300/600/200/900/README.md

 # 900 - Using Jade files (*.pug)

+**NOTE**: Pug was formerly known as Jade.

-Instead of using handlebars as the layout standrad, if we want to use jade instead, we'll make use of [MetalSmith plugin to convert jade files](https://github.com/ahmadnassri/node-metalsmith-pug).
+Instead of using handlebars as the layout standard, if we want to use jade instead, we'll make use of [MetalSmith plugin to convert jade files](https://github.com/ahmadnassri/node-metalsmith-pug).

 ## 100 - Installation